 The Canal du Midi is undoubtedly the most beautiful canal in Europe.
 It was built by Pierre Paul Riquet between 1667 and 1681 in order to link the Mediterranean to Atlantic Ocean.
 This idea had already been dreamt of by the Romans but was only carried out sixteen centuries later and even at that time was a considerable technological achievement.
 All along the 260 km of canal situated in the South of France with its 64 locks, you will come across authentic and varied landscapes where time seems to stand still silent.
-Cars and industry are missing, here the bicycle reigns, riding along smaller roads or the towpath under century old plane trees.
-France-Bike, has however, extended this bike tour for even more highlights in 2014, you’ll now also discover 2 other canals dating from the 18th Century, namely the Canal de la Robine to Narbonne, and the Rhone-Sète canal between Montpellier and Sète.
+Cars and industry are missing, here the bicycle reigns, riding on smaller roads or along the towpath under century old plane trees.
+France-Bike, has however, extended this bike tour for even more highlights in 2014, you’ll now also discover 2 other canals dating from the 18th Century, namely the Canal de la Robine to Narbonne and the Rhone-Sète canal between Montpellier and Sète.
 This section alone has it all, as the canal leads through the heart of the lakes and marshland area, so typical of the Mediterranean.
 Flamingos, herons, gulls and countless other species of birds accompany you as soon as you set off.
-Culture and architecture fans are in for a treat: Visit elegant Montpellier, the lively port and fishing town of Sète, the Greek town of Agde with its Romanesque fortified church, Béziers Cathedral and beautiful old town, Narbonne and Archbishop's Palace, Gothic cathedral and underground Roman storage facilities, Carcassonne with the most powerful medieval double fortification in Europe (UNESCO World Heritage) and finally Toulouse, the red city on the Garonne River.
-And this tour is of course also a culinary journey of discovery through the varied and excellent southern cuisine.
+Culture and architecture fans are in for a treat: Visit elegant Montpellier, the lively port and fishing town of Sète, the Greek town of Agde with its Romanesque fortified church, Bezier’s Cathedral and beautiful old town, Narbonne and Archbishop's Palace, Gothic cathedral and underground Roman storage facilities, and lastly Carcassonne with the most powerful medieval double fortification in Europe (UNESCO World Heritage).
+The tour is of course also a culinary journey of discovery through the varied and excellent southern cuisine.
 Discover new places, new smells, get some fresh air, look around you and relax on your bicycle while at the same time undertaking an activity which is good for your mind and body.
-This promenade along the water’s edge away from traffic will allow you to meet local people and other tourists and to appreciate the wonderful local cuisine.
+This promenade along the water's edge away from traffic will allow you to meet local people and other tourists and to appreciate the wonderful local cuisine.

-At 9:30am we will be at your hotel to adjust your rental bike and to give you all the necessary information about your tour.
-From the elegant city of Montpellier you will cycle along the Lez River on a bike path through a bird sanctuary to Palavas and the Mediterranean Sea.
-Then the way leads you along the Rhone-Sète Canal through the middle of a beautiful Lake District and finally to Frontignan-Plage and Sete.
+From the elegant city of Montpellier, we will cycle along the river Lez on a bike path through a bird sanctuary by Palavas to the Mediterranean.
+Then the way leads us along the Rhone-Sète Canal through the middle of the Camargue Lake District and finally to Frontignan-Plage and Sete.

 Via the bridge over the river Orb you reach the 7 locks at Fonséranes.
-Continue your ride along the canal, past the Celtic oppidum of Ensérune and an imposing Gothic church in Capestang.
+Continue your ride on side roads and country tracks, past the Celtic oppidum of Ensérune and an imposing Gothic church in Capestang.
 You continue on little roads and paths through the vineyards to Narbonne.

 Visit the old town of Narbonne and its famous ancient monuments like the archbishop’s palace and the Gothic cathedral.
 Then you ride along the Canal de la Robine and on little roads to the Canal du Midi, which leads you to the little village of Homps, or a little bit further on to La Redorte or Olonzac.

-Today you continue to follow the Canal du Midi until you reach the fascinating, historical city of Carcassonne, the famous medieval walled town with its 2 circular walls and a huge medieval fortress, the largest one in Europe (World Heritage Site).
+Today you continue to follow the Canal du Midi until you reach the fascinating, historical city of Carcassonne, the famous medieval walled town with its 2 circular walls and a huge medieval fortress, the largest one in the world (World Heritage Site).

-Get back to Montpellier by train or France-Bike bus and finish your holiday or make some extra days in Toulouse or in Sète or elsewhere.
-We can help you to find a solution for this.
+Get back to Montpellier by train or France-Bike Bus and finish your holiday or stay longer in Carcassonne or Montpellier or elsewhere.
+We can help you find accommodation for this.

 luggage transport (1 piece per person)